ROCm/hipBLAS/docs/install/Windows_Install_Guide.rst

 with a single command.
 It accepts several options but has a hard-coded configuration that you can override by invoking ``cmake`` directly.
 However, it's a great way to get started quickly and serves as an example of how to build and install hipBLAS.
-A few commands in the script require administrator access, so it might prompt you for a password.
+A few commands in the script require administrator access, so you might be prompted for a password.

 Common examples showing how to use ``rmake.py`` to build the library dependencies and library are listed in this table: